fiorella-jaramillo/fmjg/docs/seminars/07-Extended Intelligences.md

 >
 *In addition, it seems to me that these new espontaneous outputs could generate trends, not only between the item-selected participants, even so, for other possible users.*

-It cold be used as utility in metaverse avatars.
+It could be used as utilities o random personalities in metaverse avatars.

 >

 *********